paul-blankenbaker/spring-boot-examples/spring-boot-websocket-shell/README.md

 * Settings in the [application.properties](src/main/resources/application.properties)
 that control the behavior of things like banner output, log messages, interactive, ...
 * How to run a Spring Shell test without hanging the build.
+* An example of running a Linux shell command from Spring Shell (not necessarily a good practice).

 ### Reference Documentation
 For further reference, please consider the following sections: